jjayjack/CSS-animations/README.md

 -_Inheritance_

-Demonstated through the use a the `body` selector, inheritance allows for the commencing elements to be given the same properties as their parent `body`.
+For this project, demonstated through the use a the `body` selector, inheritance allows for the commencing elements to be given the same properties as their parent `body`.
 Used to define

     - font-family
     - font-weight
     - font-size
     - line-height
     - color

+Key points for understanding Inheritance

+- Inheritance passes the values for some specific properties from parents to child which allows for **more maintainable code**

+- Properties related to text are inherited: _font-family_, _font-size_, _color_, etc.

+- The computed value of a property is what gets inherited, **not** the declared value.

+- Inheritance of a property only works if no one declares a value for that property.

+- The `inherit` keyword forces inheritance on a certain property.

+- The `initial` keyword resets a property to its initial value.

 ---